-Chronic pain affects over 1.5 billion people worldwide.
-Its medical management, including both non-pharmacological and pharmacological approaches, continues to be a challenge (IMCAPR 2011).
+Introduction Chronic pain affects over 1.5 billion people worldwide and its medical management including both nonpharmacological and pharmacological approaches continue to be a challenge.
 A common pharmacological intervention strategy for persistent pain includes the use of opioids.
 Opioids are a class of drugs that include the illegal drug heroin, synthetic opioids such as fentanyl, and pain relievers available legally by prescription, such as oxycodone, hydrocodone, codeine, and morphine.

-Most people get at least temporary and partial pain relief from opioids hence it is a \$13-billion-a-year industry (That's billion, with a B!).
-However, the potential risks versus benefits of their use is continuously being questioned.
-Studies spanning over a decade have unfortunately shown that long-term opioid therapy did not result in long term improvements in pain, function or quality of life (Birke et al 2017).
+Most people get at least temporary and partial pain relief from opioids hence it is a \$13-billion-a-year industry (That's billion, with a B!), however the potential risks versus benefits with their use is continuously being questioned.
+Studies spanning over a decade have shown that disappointingly, that long-term opioid therapy did not result in long term improvements in pain, function or quality of life (Birke et al 2017).

-The prevalent use of opioids to manage chronic pain has led to an opioid epidemic due to the dramatic rise in opioid addiction and over-doses (Haffajee et al 2017).
+The prevalent use of opioids to manage chronic pain has led to an opioid epidemic due to the dramatic rise in opioid addiction and over-doses.

 Are there alternative options for individuals who need desperate relief from the suffering associated with severe persistent pain?

 Are there alternative options for physicians and other health care providers who desperately wish to help them?

-The aim of this paper is to review the current controversies on opioid use for chronic non-cancer pain and provide alternative options for health care professionals to consider.
+The aim of this booklet is to review the current controversies on opioid use for chronic non-cancer pain and provide alternative options for health care professionals and patients to consider.

 The use of opioids has been supported for acute post surgery and individuals with cancer pain, however there is now evidence against the use of opioids for patients with fibromyalgia (Littlejohn et al 2016), persistent musculoskeletal conditions such as chronic low back pain (Krebs et al 2018) and chronic pelvic pain (Cichowski et al 2018).
-For instance, a study published in the journal Pain showed that patients with chronic low back pain provided with sham opioids (placebo) had similar improvements in pain and activity levels (Klinger et al 2017).
+For instance a study published in the journal Pain showed that patients with chronic low back pain provided with sham opioids (placebo) had similar improvements in pain and activity levels (Klinger et al 2017).